basliqlabs/qwest-docs/docs/main/03-research/01-vendors/04-trello/04-trello.md

 - **Boards**: This is the main section where you’ll manage and access your project boards.
 We’ll dive into the board features in detail later.

 - **Templates**: Here, you can browse a variety of templates organized by category.
-These templates cover a wide range of project types, including non-technical and non-programming uses.
+These templates cover a wide range of project types, including non-technical and non-programming usages.

 - **Home**: This page is somewhat redundant, as it only contains two features that are also available on the **Boards** page, offering little additional functionality.